MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

 Although the resulting KML files are tested to work on Ubuntu Linux.

 UAV TELEMETRY SUPPORT:
-Works right now with MatrixPilot.
+Works right now with MatrixPilot and Ardustation Telemetry.

 The fancy features only work best with ...
 #define SERIAL_OUTPUT_FORMAT	SERIAL_UDB
 set in the options.h file.
-This is because the Ardustation telemetry (from Ardupilots) does not provide information  gyros, status modes, or time stamp information.
+This is because the Ardustation telemetry (from Ardupilots) does not provide information about gyros  or time stamp information.

 SUPPORT:
 Please email your encouragement, questions,  constructive feedback